ejsalin/vlm-probing/README.md

 ### Data

 The datasets and splits are available in ...

-Read ...
-For more details on the datasets.
+Read ... for more details on the datasets.

 ### Models